Deng Zhi: Encounter with the ape

 The Chronicles of Huayang recorded that when Deng Zhi led Shu imperial forces to suppress the rebellion in Fuling in 248, he encountered a black ape in the hills.
 As he enjoyed firing crossbows, he decided to use the ape for target practice and fired a bolt at it.
 The ape pulled out the bolt from its wound and used twigs and leaves to nurse the wound.
 When Deng Zhi saw that, he said: "Alas!
 I have violated the laws of nature.
 I will die soon!"

 Another account says that Deng Zhi saw a female ape carrying its child on a tree.
 He fired a crossbow bolt at them and hit the female ape.
 The baby ape pulled out the bolt from its mother's wound and used twigs and leaves to nurse the wound.
 After seeing that, Deng Zhi sighed, threw his crossbow into the water, and knew that he was going to die soon.

 Family

 Deng Zhi's mother was Zheng Tiansheng (鄭天生).

 Deng Zhi's son, Deng Liang (鄧良), inherited his father's peerage and became the next Marquis of Yangwu Village (陽武亭侯).
-He served as an official in the selection bureau of the imperial secretariat during the Jingyao era (258–263) of Liu Shan's reign.
+He served as an official in the selection bureau of the imperial secretariat during the Jingyao era (258–263) of Liu Shan's reign and was one of the officers sent to surrender to Deng Ai.
 After the fall of Shu, he served under the Jin dynasty as the Administrator of Guanghan Commandery (廣漢郡; around present-day Guanghan, Sichuan).